RakhithJK/BishopFox-sliver-wiki/BOF-&-COFF-Support.md

 ### BOF Extensions

 BOF support is provided via the [COFF Loader](https://github.com/sliverarmory/COFFLoader) extension, you'll need it installed to run pretty much any BOF.
-However, the COFF Loader will be install automatically if you install a BOF extension from the [armory](https://github.com/BishopFox/sliver/wiki/Armory).
+However, the COFF Loader will be installed automatically if you install a BOF extension from the [armory](https://github.com/BishopFox/sliver/wiki/Armory).

 The easiest way to install a BOF extension, for example [`nanodump`](https://github.com/sliverarmory/nanodump), is using the [armory](https://github.com/BishopFox/sliver/wiki/Armory) package manager: